uakhan17/Mamba3D-MedSeg/README.md

 ## :eyes: Overview

-This repository will host the official implementation and experiment instructions for our paper *A Comprehensive Analysis of Mamba for 3D Volumetric Medical Image Segmentation*.
+This repository hosts the official implementation and experiment instructions for our paper "*A Comprehensive Analysis of Mamba for 3D Volumetric Medical Image Segmentation*".

 Our study provides an extensive exploration of Mamba architectures for volumetric medical image segmentation, benchmarking them against established 3D CNN and Transformer-based methods.